 Secure fitting summer sandals with socks

 N.B.
-Football strips; tracksuits etc. should not be worn in school, as they are not suitable school wear.
+Football strips; tracksuits etc. should not be worn in school, as they are not suitable everyday school wear.
 Children are not allowed to wear items of sports clothing in the classrooms, except when changing for PE/games.
 This is of particular importance in the summer term.
 Gaudy tee‑shirts and long shorts (suitable only for the beach) should not be worn or brought to school.

 Sensible smart shoes should be worn to school, ideally black shoes.